Linter

 .
 Some rules accept arguments using the attribute args

-(array of primitive values) and all rules can be restricted to apply on a subset of your notes using the attribute includes
+(array of primitive values) and you may restrict a rule to a subset of your notes using the attribute includes

 (array of glob path expressions).